jpino7/READMEgenerator/utils/Testing Markdown/README.md

 - [Questions](#questions)

 ## Installation
-npm install to the appropriate directory, then run it by inputing node index.js
+Run npm install in the appropriate directory, then input node index.js

 ## Usage
-Using the user inputs and data from the supplied GitHub API a README.md is generated.
+You will be prompted with questions about your GitHub information and your project, GitHub information will be used to make a call to the GitHub API to retrieve your name and profile image.

 ## License
 N/A